gwleuverink/leuver.ink/source/_posts/writing-a-smtp-server-with-reactphp.blade.md

 This by itself is pretty cool, but combined with the excellent [`zbateson/mail-mime-parser`](https://github.com/zbateson/mail-mime-parser) package you are able to extract all sorts of information from the raw email.
 Like, html & text versions, headers, attachments e.t.c.

 These two components form the basis of Phost, the NativePHP project i'm experimenting with.
-At the time of writing the app is not yet released, But stay tuned for more!
+At the time of writing the app is not yet released, But stay tuned for more and check out [the repo](https://github.com/gwleuverink/phost)!